micmejia/bible-dump/NKJV/Genesis/Gen 13.md

 Lot also, who went with Abram, had flocks and herds and tents.

 ###### 6
-Now the land was not able to [^b]support them, that they might dwell together, for their possessions were so great that they could not dwell together.
+Now the land was not able to support them, that they might dwell together, for their possessions were so great that they could not dwell together.

 ###### 7
 And there was strife between the herdsmen of Abram's livestock and the herdsmen of Lot's livestock.
 The Canaanites and the Perizzites then dwelt in the land.